chetnashah/webconcepts/UXDesign.md

 - smaller size of screen
 - divided attention
 - handedness and action/CTA placement (simple big and center)

+### Some use cases will span all personas as they tend to business
+- User authentication and personalization  (Sign In)
+- Payment methods
+- Getting Help

+### User context
+- What is your user doing? walking/running/sleeping/sitting.
+- Where is your user?
+Where do you want him to be?
+At home/in transit/outside
+- Who or what are they near?
+Landmarks/people
+- Who is your user?
+Child/adult/ other attributes?

 Write down flows, scenarios and use cases, and talk to users about them.